Guide

 When do dividends trigger Self Assessment?

-According to HMRC guidance, you must register for Self Assessment if your dividend income exceeds £1,000 in a tax year.
-If you are already required to file Self Assessment for another reason (for example, you are self-employed or your income exceeds £100,000), the threshold is £500 of dividend income — that is, above the dividend allowance itself.
+HMRC guidance says you must register for Self Assessment if your dividend income exceeds £1,000 in a tax year.
+If you're already required to file for another reason — self-employment, income above £100,000 — the threshold drops to £500.

 How dividend tax is estimated and paid

-When you file your Self Assessment return, HMRC calculates the dividend tax owed based on the income you declare.
-Dividends are treated as the top slice of income — your salary and other non-dividend income fills the Personal Allowance (£12,570) and rate bands first, with dividends sitting on top.
+When you file, HMRC calculates dividend tax based on what you declare.
+Salary and other non-dividend income fills the Personal Allowance (£12,570) and rate bands first.
+Dividends sit on top.

 Worked example